swapnil-dhawad/golang-k8s-demo/README.md

 # Golang K8s Demo

-This project demonstrates a simple Golang application that serves a "Hello, World!" page over HTTP.
-It is containerized using Docker and deployed to a Kubernetes cluster using Helm.
+his project demonstrates a basic Golang application that delivers a "Hello, World!" page via HTTP.
+The application is containerized using Docker, uploaded to a Private Amazon Elastic Container Registry (ECR) through a Continuous Integration (CI) pipeline, and deployed to a Kubernetes cluster utilizing Helm and GitOps with Argo CD.

 The application also exposes telemetry metrics using Prometheus.

 #
 ![Architecture Diagram](./diagram.png)